 A14: Generally, no. Due to the very high need, if you received assistance previously you will not be prioritized for a second round of assistance.
 No one may receive more than 18 months of assistance.

 Q15: If I or my tenant was previously served by the State of California can I be assisted by the City of Oakland or its community partners now?

-A15: No. If you were previously assisted by the State of California, or if you are in the queue to be assisted by the State of California, you must continue with your application with the State.
-If you were previously served for fewer than 18 months or less than 100% of the overdue rent balance, you may qualify for additional assistance.
+A15: No. If you were previously assisted by the State of California, or if you are in the queue to be assisted by the State of California, you must continue with your application to them.

 Q16: Am I eligible for assistance if I no longer live in the unit where I owe rent, or if I am a property owner whose tenant vacated without paying all past due rent?